Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    Sensorless controller with signal injection for synchronous machine drives.

    This class implements a square-wave signal injection for low-speed operation according to [#Kim2012]_.
+Cross-saturation errors are compensated for using flux maps [#You2018]_.
 A simple phase-locked loop is used to track the rotor position.
-For a wider speed range, signal injection could be combined to a model- based observer.
-The effects of magnetic saturation are not compensated for in this version.
+   For wider speed range, signal injection could be combined to a model-based observer.

    :param par: Machine model parameters.
-   :type par: SynchronousMachinePars
+   :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars
    :param cfg: Current-vector control configuration.
    :type cfg: CurrentVectorControllerCfg
    :param alpha_o: Pole location (rad/s) of the phase-locked loop, defaults to 2*pi*40.